home-assistant/home-assistant.io/source/_integrations/matter.markdown

 - To use Thread devices you will need a Thread Network with at least one Thread Border Router in your network nearby the Thread device(s).
 Apple users need for example the Apple TV 4K or the HomePod Mini, while Google users need a Nest Hub V2.
 Use the Thread integration in Home Assistant to diagnose your Thread network(s).

-- Start simple and work from there, keep your network easy and add for example an ESP32 test device.
+- Start simple and work from there, keep your network simple and add for example an ESP32 test device.
 Once that works, move on to the next step or more devices.

 - Realize that you are an early adopter, both on the hardware side and on the software (controller) side so you may run into compatibility issues or features that are still missing.
 Report any issues you may find and help out others if you find a workaround or tested a device.